Go back to Inspire: A Celebration of Children’s Art in Response to Jacopo del Sellaio’s Cupid and Psyche

-AccessArt is delighted to be working with Kate Noble, Alison Ayres and Holly Morrison, from the Fitzwilliam Museum Learning Team, to inspire primary school teachers, in and around Cambridge, to use the Museum Collection to support their pupils’ learning and creative development.
+AccessArt has been delighted to have worked with Kate Noble, Miranda Stern, Alison Ayres, Sarah Villis and Holly Morrison, from the Fitzwilliam Museum Learning Team, to inspire primary school teachers, in and around Cambridgeshire, to use the Museum Collection to support their pupils’ learning and creative development.

-Art works created by children will be celebrated in an exciting exhibition of children’s art curated by the Fitzwilliam Museum in 2020; INSPIRE 2020!
+Artworks created by children are celebrated in an exciting exhibition of children’s art curated by the Fitzwilliam Museum in 2020; Inspire.

-Inspire 2020 will celebrate the creative journeys and processes of both children and their teachers, and during the course of the Inspire 2020 Project, ongoing throughout 2019, will support schools in developing their creative approaches.
+Inspire celebrates the creative journeys and processes of both children and their teachers, and during the course of the Inspire 2020 Project, ongoing throughout 2019, supported schools in developing their creative approaches.

-Modelled on the National Gallery, London’s, Take One Picture, we will take a deeper look at one painting in the Fitzwilliam Museum Collection, and from there make our own journeys and discovers.
+Modelled on the National Gallery, London’s, Take One Picture, Inspire, took a deeper look at one painting in the Fitzwilliam Museum Collection, and from there make our own journeys and discovers.

 Inspire 2020 Programme Goals